fisodd/www-fisodd-com/content/post/right-place.rst

 Today, with the freedom to work on the projects that most intrigue me, I am playing in the deep waters of Data Science.
-And yet, even in these new areas of discovery, I find myself still watching again how the heat and energy of hype is quickly lost, and that real progress comes from the stable engineering of those who have a solid grip on what is really necessary to address the problem at hand.
+And yet, even in these new areas of discovery, I find myself still watching again how quickly over-hyped energy is dissipated, and that real progress comes from the stable engineering of those who have a solid grip on what is really necessary to address the problem at hand.

 One of the few constants through all of these transformations has been the value of those who are willing to provide clear and steadfast advice in spite of pressure to go along and accept the current trends.
-Management may not like it, but the executive decisions are only as good as the information available at the time, and if key people are afraid to speak up then these decisions will be made in an information vacuum.
+Management may not immediately appreciate the push-back, but executive decisions will only be as good as the information available at the time, and if key people are afraid to speak up then these decisions will be made in an information vacuum.

-To be successful in these situations takes a lot of preparation, and often a bit of good fortune, but they all start with a willingness to stand up and draw attention to some well founded data that reveals what others may not want to see.
+To be successful in these situations takes a lot of preparation, and often a bit of good fortune, but all these situations start with a willingness to stand up and draw attention to some well founded data that reveals what others may not want to see.